 - Cancer: SKY has been used to diagnose various types of cancers, such as breast cancer, sarcomas, and carcinomas; to study the chromosomal aberration (cause of disease).
 The result of the analysis obtained from the SKY technique also helps to develop targeted therapy for the patients.

 Molecular cytogenetics involve techniques based on the concept of in situ hybridization, such as Fluorescent in situ hybridization (FISH), spectral karyotyping (SKY), primed in situ hybridizations (PRINS), and comparative genomic hybridization (CGH).
 All these techniques involve the use of labeled probes, except PRINS in which labeled dNTPs (and unlabeled probes) are used instead of labeled probes.
 These techniques have made research easier and faster by providing reliable results in 1-3 hours and by allowing the analysis of multiple samples simultaneously.
 All these techniques have vast applications in clinical cytogenetics to diagnose various chromosomal aberrations (macro, as well as micro aberrations).
-Diagnosis and treatment (which help to develop targeted therapies) of cancer has also become easy since the evolution of these techniques.
+Diagnosis and treatment (which help to develop targeted therapies) of cancer have also become easy since the evolution of these techniques.
 Molecular cytogenetics colored the world of chromosomes and it is expected that all the limitations will be overcome through the use of combinatorial approaches to these techniques.

 - Bo Guo, Xiaoping Han, Zhanhe Wu, Wanming Da, Hongli Zhu (2014).
 Spectral karyotyping: a unique technique for the detection of complex genomic rearrangements in leukemia.
 Translational Pediatrics, 3(2), 135-139.
 DOI: 10.3978/j.issn.2224-4336.2014.01.02